 Similarly, it is known that older follicles have fewer defences against cellular damage caused by oxidative stress, (6) and that this is related to poorer IVF outcomes.
 (7)

 In summary, while we await outcomes of human clinical trials in this area, there are several ways we might hope to influence the follicular micro-environment and attempt to rejuvenate eggs.
-All of these methods, while unproven in controlled and double blind trials, have been used extensively and without adverse events in Chinese medicine clinics.
+All of these methods have been used extensively and without adverse events in Chinese medicine clinics here and in China.